shurik179/yozh-SC2023/docs/library/UI.rst

 .. function:: set_text(text, line_number)

-   Prints a line of text on OLED display, on line number `line_number`.
+   Prints a line of text on OLED display, on line number `line_number`, erasing all previous contents of that line.
 Note that line numbers start with 0, not 1!
    If the text to print includes line break character `\n`, the line is broken and continues on next line, e.g.